GreyKeenan/dukesup/index.md

 1. Split the deck in half by color.
   One player takes clubs/spades;
   the other gets hearts/diamonds.
-1. Shuffle your half of the deck, and draw 4 cards.
+1. Shuffle your half of the deck and draw 4 cards.
   Set the remaining cards aside as your draw pile.
 1. Select 1 of the 4 cards as your CASTLE, and place it face-down on the table.